Planning on doing Nag Tibba trek on your own? Here is a complete guide.

 - For injuries and sprains: Ankle/knee support, crepe bandage and triangular bandage (that can be used to create a sling in case of an injured arm).

-The forest around on this trek are quite dense and without GPS coordinates, the probability of getting lost is quite high as there are a lot of routes that lead to different villages.
+The forests around this trek are dense; without GPS coordinates, the probability of getting lost is quite high as there are a lot of routes that lead to different villages.

 Inform someone about your excursion at Pantwari or Auntar before leaving.
 Exchange numbers with one of the locals and also provide them with an emergency contact number just in case they don’t hear from you.
-You should also know how far is the nearest hospital from your starting and end point.
+You should also know how far the nearest hospital from your starting and end point is.
 Again, knowledge is key here.
 Go prepared, but don’t assume the worst.

 4. Cellular Connectivity

 You get network at various points during the trek, mostly near Nag Mandir, Nag Tibba Top and Ghujit near Auntar.
-Both Vodafone and BSNL sims catch a good range on this trek.
+All networks have a good range on this trek.

 5. What technical gear to carry in winters and where to get it?